a0sanab/Basic-Attack-Simulation-and-Detection/README.md

 ---

-### Here's a breakdown of what we'll be using for this lab:

 ### 🖥️ VM Creation with Terraform:
 - 1 VM: Kali Linux (for offensive tools)
 - 1 VM: Ubuntu (for monitoring and packet capture)